Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 It can be either for your small business, freelance work, or any other form of entrepreneurship as well.

-Project management comes with only one goal- that is to accomplish the specific goals in given time.
+Project management comes with only one goal- that is, to accomplish specific goals in a given time.

 Image Source: Kissflow